nathanasiou/BoardGameGeek-Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credit for data goes to Airbnb Inside.
+Credit for data goes to BoardGameGeek.
 Licensing for data and additional descriptive information can be found at Kaggle [here](https://www.kaggle.com/datasets/threnjen/board-games-database-from-boardgamegeek).